-In this, the first of our Heresy of the Week mini-series, Dr Esther Saxey of LSE’s Teaching and Learning Centre discusses Elizabeth Bjork’s and Robert Bjork’s work on ‘desirable difficulties’ and explains how making things hard for students – if the right things are chosen – can be good for learning.
+In this, the first of our Heresy of the Week mini-series, Dr Ellis Saxey of LSE’s Teaching and Learning Centre discusses Elizabeth Bjork’s and Robert Bjork’s work on ‘desirable difficulties’ and explains how making things hard for students – if the right things are chosen – can be good for learning.

 I’m experiencing a pedagogic quandary.
 Often, in my work with academics, I emphasise the benefits of making things easier for students: making our expectations of students more visible; structuring programmes, courses and lectures so they unfold in a logical way; shaping the assessment methods to be a smoother fit for the subject.

 Is it contradictory, then, that two of my favourite pedagogic researchers suggest making things harder?

 Elizabeth Bjork and Robert Bjork argue that some kinds of difficulty help students to develop their understanding, and to better retain their learning in the long term.
 Their research, and that of others building on their work, has been to explore which difficulties in learning are useful and productive (as opposed to fruitless and frustrating).